Kentucky: Roar of the Tommy Guns, smell of the crowd

 There were military insignias, tri-cornered hats and "Don't Tread on Me" flags.
 At least one booth sold flags and banners with swastikas, and uniformed paramilitary groups also displayed signs bearing the Nazi symbol.

-Most of the vendors were arrayed around the range's main firing line, the event's center stage with weapons pre-positioned on tripods or other mounts.
+Most of the vendors were arrayed around the range's main firing line, the event's centre stage with weapons pre-positioned on tripods or other mounts.

 Concession stands and the National Rifle Association signup booth shared prime real estate next to a line of packed bleachers.
 Nearly everyone used ear protection to counter the extreme roar from the simultaneous firing of well over a dozen machine guns only a few feet away.